manics/jupyterhub-not-a-tre/README.md

 You must change the ingress hosts before deploying.

-Do a global search and replace in all files to replace `penguin.example.org` with your hostname.
-If you only have an IP use `ip1.ip2.ip3.ip4.nip.io`:
+Do a global search and replace in all files to replace `penguin.example.org` with your hostname:

 - `guacamole.yaml`
 - `guacamolehandler.yaml`
 - `jupyterhub.yaml`

+If you only have an IP use `ip1.ip2.ip3.ip4.nip.io`, e.g. `sed -i -re "s/penguin.example.org/ip1.ip2.ip3.ip4.nip.io/" *.yaml`.

 ## Optional configuration